 - Are Washing Machine Spin Speeds A Con?
 (Forum discussion)

-- Find out which are the best washing machines – 1 month trial offer is available for just £1
+- Find out which are the best washing machines – 1 month trial offer is available

 The arguments in this article are based on electricity charges being at certain (quoted) rates.
 If electricity charges increase significantly it may affect the argument.
 At the end of the day if you can follow the argument and factor in the amount you are paying for your electricity you can decide for yourself.